-Overall, the world has some 200 species and types of monkeys when answering the question how many different types of monkeys are there.
+Overall, the world has some 200 species and types of monkeys when answering how many different types there are.

-However, the species count was likely more in ancient times when human development was not as pronounced as it is today.
-Some are as small as four ounces and others are as big as 77 pounds.
+However, the species count was likely more in ancient times when human development was not as pronounced as today.
+Some monkeys are as small as 4 ounces, and others are as big as 77 pounds.

-The various monkey breeds are heavily studied by physical anthropologists and biologists, particularly in how types of monkeys diverged into their two major groups today.
+Physical anthropologists and biologists study various monkey breeds.
+They particularly study how types of monkeys diverged into 2 major groups today.

 Common Knowledge Versus Science

-Most people think of the creatures they see at the zoo with the mention of what types of monkeys are there.
+Most people think of the creatures they see at the zoo with the mention of monkeys.
 Because many municipal facilities put these animals together in the same part of the zoo park, it’s very easy for the average person to think they all come from the same area covered with jungles and trees.

 In reality, the world’s monkey breeds fall into two major groups: Old World and New World.
-The Old World monkeys are those that come from Africa and Asia.
-They spend a lot of time on the ground although may species are quite capable of climbing if they need to.
+Old World monkeys are those that come from Africa and Asia.
+They spend a lot of time on the ground, although many species can climb if they need to.

-New World monkeys all come from Central and South America and they are almost all tree-dwelling for most of their lives.
-They only come down to the ground either for food or out of fear trying to hide and find shelter.
+New World monkeys all come from Central and South America, and they are almost all tree-dwelling for most of their lives.
+They only come down to the ground for food or out of fear, trying to hide and find shelter.